Alex Moumbaris: Prison

 Moumbaris, although enrolled in university courses, did not undertake formal studies at all while in prison; it was a cover so extra books could be obtained from the university library for everyone to make use of; it was a way of keeping themselves informed about the world.

 Marie-José was repeatedly denied a visitor's visa to visit him in prison, and in February 1978 Moumbaris went on a hunger strike to try to force the authorities to let her in, but after 10 days realised the futility of this and gave up.
 He was visited in prison twice a year by his mother and young son, Boris, from France.
 The only languages allowed to be spoken during visits were the two "official" languages, English and Afrikaans, but as Boris only spoke French and was deemed too young to be a security risk, allowed them to converse in French.

 Moumbaris was allowed to see the French envoy from time to time, who would assure him he was doing everything within his power to secure his release and persuade the authorities to let Marie-José visit him.
 Moumbaris grew cynical about these claims but continued to see him as it was another visit from an outsider, and he could ask him questions about France.
 He afterwards said the prison was "luxury" compared to French prison.

 He and Jenkin carried out a first trial run of the escape plan, and were involved in a couple of scrapes which nearly led to discovery in the lead-up to the escape.
-Both of them and Lee felt throughout the sooner they got out, the greater the chances of being discovered; the others warned against impatience but agreed the participants should as far as possible be in control.
+Both of them and Lee felt throughout the sooner they got out, the less the chances of being discovered; the others warned against impatience but agreed the participants should as far as possible be in control.